During the early phases of a survey project, a common question is, “How do I get responses from every person I survey?”

 Sample Size vs. Representative Samples

-Sample size and representativeness are two related, but different issues.
+Before you get too far into sample size, take a moment to consider representative samples, too.
+They are two related, but different issues.
 The sheer size of a sample does not guarantee its ability to accurately represent a target population.

 Large unrepresentative samples can perform as badly as small unrepresentative samples.